Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 Position the 3D View to show the object that is UV-mapped to the loaded image.
-In the image to the right, the texture being painted is mapped to the "Normal" attribute, and is called "bump mapping", where the gray-scale image is used to make the flat surface appear bumpy.
+In the image to the right, the texture being painted is mapped to the "Normal" attribute, and is called "bump mapping", where the grayscale image is used to make the flat surface appear bumpy.
 See Texture Mapping Output for more information on bump mapping.